Nabeel110/DSC-Data-Analytics-Workshops/README.md

                        Powered by DSC-IBA Karachi
     </p>

-### This is where your journey to become a Data Scientist have begun!
+### This is where your journey to become a Data Scientist has begun!
 - You will have all the code files which we do in sessions available here.
 - Clone/ Download this repository to have it on your local Machine as well.